alanng10/StandInfoTech/Docue/a.md

 Windows base system execute instant is place with Ubuntu Linux execute instant.

+Windows has Tool subsystem for Windows binary.

+The subsystem is none command prompt window when the tool is launch.

+Termina display console for the tool when the tool is execute in Termina.

 Windows none storage write when done storage read operate.

 Windows continue to be stand desktop operating system.